ranacseruet/codeigniterplus/README.md

 Installation
 ----------

+This project is tightly coupled with composer and bower.
+So, make sure you have them installed and you know the basics!

 - Crate a new project with your chosen name.
 - Paste all file from CodeIgniterPlus to your project directory.
 - Run "composer update" command to get doctrine dependency installed.